morungos/node-word-extractor/README.md

 This module is intended to provide a much faster way of reading the text from a Word file, without leaving the node.js environment.

+This means you do not need to install Word, Office, or anything else, and the module will work on all platforms, without any native binary code requirements.

 ### How do I install this module?

 ```bash=